Chiro/Physio WHICH should you choose?

 One friend will tell you that chiropractors are best, while another will say that physiotherapists are the best.
-This advice, however well meaning, can be very confusing when you are suffering from low back or neck pain, headaches or aching joints and want to get the best treatment.
+This advice, however well meaning, can be very confusing when you are suffering from low back or neck pain, headaches or aching joints and want to find out which one may suit you best.

 In this blog we will outline the similarities and differences between the two professions when it comes to spinal problems.
-Once you have a broad understanding of these professions you can then decide which one is the most appropriate for you.
+Once you have a broad understanding of these professions you can then decide which one is may be most appropriate for you.

 WHAT DO THEY AIM TO ACHIEVE?

 Chiropractic care’s primary aim is the removal and prevention of musculoskeletal-related problems.
-They achieve this by restoring normal functional movement to the spine and strengthening the surrounding structures.
-This will lead to improved muscle and nervous system function and contribute toward long-term health and well-being.
+They focus on restoring normal functional movement to the spine and strengthening the surrounding structures.

 As you can see their goals are essentially the same.